Churchill County Jail

-The Churchill County Jail, at 10 W. Williams St. in Fallon, Nevada, is a historic jail built in 1906.
+The Churchill County Jail, at 10 W. Williams St. in Fallon, Nevada, United States, is a historic jail built in 1906.
 It is "a simple utilitarian public building with Greek Revival influences that was designed by Reno architect Ben Leon.
 It was listed on the National Register of Historic Places in 2002.

 The Churchill County Courthouse, adjacent, also designed by Ben Leon, was listed on the NRHP ten years earlier.

 History

 Two years before the conventional incorporation of Fallon, Churchill County Jail was constructed in 1906.
 Prisoners were shifted to different residences all over Churchill County before the construction of the jail.
 The initial location of the prison was at Buckland Station, east of Fort Churchill because during the year of 1861 Buckland remained the country-seat.
 It was a tiny rough-hewn structure back then.
 Amongst the local stone constructions, the old jail remains as the finest perseverance in the Lahontan Valley.